 Visa requirements: Citizens of EU, EEA, USA, Canada, Japan, Republic of Korea, Australia and New Zealand do not need a visa to visit the Republic of North Macedonia for up to 90 days.
 Citizens of all other countries may need a visa.
 The Balkan Heritage Foundation can send an official invitation letter that should be used at the relevant embassy to secure a visa to the program.
 For further details please visit our Visa information page

 Accommodation*: In Hotel Oaza, located in the town of Shtip – double rooms (twin beds) with toilet/shower in each room.
 Laundry service and free Wi-Fi are available at the hotel.
 Bed linen and towels are provided.
 Single room accommodation is possible upon request for an additional charge of 300 EUR.
 The hotel is in the downtown area, within walking distance to everything essential in Shtip.

 Participants must pay on their own for extra days and for single room accommodation as well as for extra meals, beverages, services, and products.

 Free time: BHFS participants can take advantage of their stay in Shtip, North Macedonia and take hikes around the beautiful mountainous region around the city under the Isar hill, the walking/running/training tracks on the river Bregalnica banks, three 14th-century churches in the surrounding environs and the ruins of an old castle.
 Free days can be used to cool down from the heat at the nearby aqua park in Probishtip (36 km from Shtip).

-Insurance: The admission fee does not cover insurance.
+Insurance: The reimbursement payment does not cover insurance.
 It is mandatory to arrange your own health insurance before your trip to N. Macedonia.
 The insurance must cover as a minimum the following risks: medical treatment in case of an accident or disease, specifically covering COVID-19 as well as costs related to evacuation and repatriation.

 Weather: South-European (Transitional Mediterranean to Continental) climate with average summer temperatures of 25-35° C (77-95° F) dominates in the region.
 Rainy and chillier days in this season are not unheard of.